-All Councillors are expected to make their best endeavours to attend briefings.
+All Councillors are expected to attend briefings.
 The Chief Executive Officer, senior staff and specialist officers attend as required.
 Briefings are not open to members of the public and fall within the definition in section 131 of the Local Government Act 2020 (LGA 2020) as being "a meeting conducted under the auspices of the Act".
 They are subject to the compliance requirements of the LGA 2020 and Council's Governance Rules, including in relation to: